EsmondKim/NodeCLI-TemplateEngine/README.md

 ## Installation

 The Template Engine requires installation of Node.js.
-Dependencies include Inquirer, and Jest for testing.
-Users must also have access to a IDE such as Visual Studio Code with access to the terminal or access to GitBash/Command Line Interface to run Node.
+Dependencies also include Inquirer, and Jest for testing.
+Users must also have access to an IDE such as Visual Studio Code with access to the terminal or access to GitBash/Command Line Interface to run Node.

 ## Usage